Waco siege: Aguilera's affidavit

-The ATF used an affidavit filed by David Aguilera to obtain the warrant that led to the Waco siege.
+The ATF used an affidavit filed by Special Agent David Aguilera to obtain the search and arrest warrant that led to the Waco siege.
 The official filing date of this affidavit was February 25, 1993.
 Allegedly, the initial investigation began in June 1992 when a postal worker informed a sheriff of McLennan County that he believed he had been delivering explosives to the ammo and gun store owned and operated by the Branch Davidians.
-This store, named the "Mag-Bag", had been identified by the said postal worker as suspicious in deliveries.
-The postal worker continued deliveries to the Mt.
+This store, named the "Mag-Bag", had been identified by the postal worker as suspicious in deliveries.
+The worker continued deliveries to the Mt.
 Carmel Center and reported seeing occupied observation posts; in the affidavit, it states he believed there were armed personnel at these observation posts.

-The McLennan county sheriff was notified in May and June of that year of two cases of inert grenades, black gunpowder, 90 pounds of powdered aluminum metal, and 30–40 cardboard tubes.
-Furthermore, the sheriff noticed another shipment of sixty AR-15/M-16 (STANAG) magazines, to which Aguilera made the statement, "I have been involved in many cases where defendants, following a relatively simple process, convert AR-15 semi-automatic rifles to fully automatic rifles of the nature of the M-16" to justify the ATF's involvement in the case.
+The McLennan county sheriff was notified in May and June of that year of two cases of inert grenades, black gunpowder, 90 pounds of powdered aluminum, and 30–40 cardboard tubes.
+Aguilera also noted that the Mag-Bag had purchased several AR-15/M-16 parts kits.
+Some of the sellers of these kits were under investigation at that time by the ATF, and the ATF had seized illegal weapons from their previous customers.
+Aguilera stated, "I have been involved in many cases where defendants, following a relatively simple process, convert AR-15 semi-automatic rifles to fully automatic rifles of the nature of the M-16" to justify the ATF's involvement in the case.

-In November 1992, a local farmer reported to the sheriff that he had heard machine gunfire.
+In November 1992, a local farmer (Ben Hays) and his wife (Cameron Krejeci) reported to the sheriff that he had heard machine-gun fire.
 "By the sound of it," he said, "it was likely a .50 caliber machine gun and multiple M-16s."
-This farmer claimed he was very familiar with machine guns, having done a tour overseas in the U.S Army.
+Hays claimed he was very familiar with machine guns, having done a tour overseas in the US Army.
 The affidavit closed with Aguilera verifying the story via interviews made with associated parties and gun shops from which the Mag-Bag purchased items.
-Among these items were over forty-five AR-15 upper receivers and five M-16 upper receivers, which Aguilera annotated, "These kits contain all the parts of an M-16 except for the lower receiver unit, which is the 'firearm' by lawful definition," admitting that neither the noise complaints nor the items ordered were necessarily illegal.
+Among these items were over forty-five AR-15 upper receivers and five M-16 upper receivers, which Aguilera annotated, "These kits contain all the parts of an M-16 except for the lower receiver unit, which is the 'firearm' by lawful definition," admitting that neither the noise nor the items ordered were necessarily illegal.
+The ArmaLite AR-15, which the M16 rifle was adapted from, also has the designation for its serialized part on the lower receiver to comply with the National Firearms Act.